victorteokw/load-any-file/README.md

 const babelConfig = loadIt('./myModule'); // resolves to 'myModule/index.ts'
 ```

-If a file exist but without extension, Load It treat it as a data file.
+If a file exists but without extension, Load It treats it as a data file.
 This
 means, Load It tries to load it as 'json', 'cson' or 'yaml'.
-If cannot be parsed
+If it can't be
-by any parser, it throws an error.
-This enables configuration files without
+parsed by any parser, it throws an error.
+This enables configuration files
-extension to be written in any format.
+without extension to be written in any format.

 ```
 /foo